 Seamless Transfer projects focus on policy and practice changes and interventions that affect the credit transfer system as a whole.
-Through these projects, ONCAT aims to assist the sector achieve consistent and transparent transfer processes that remain student-centred.
-This stream supports experimentation and innovations in credit transfer processes, helps gauge the sector’s readiness for change, and identifies realistic models that can be scaled province-wide (for example, institutions may want to evaluate the feasibility of moving towards a pre-enrolment credit assessment for all potential transfer applicants).
+Through these projects, ONCAT assists the sector to achieve consistent and transparent transfer processes that remain student-centred.
+This stream supports experimentation and innovations in credit transfer processes and identifies realistic models that can be scaled province-wide (for example, institutions may want to evaluate the feasibility of moving towards a pre-enrolment credit assessment for all potential transfer applicants).

 To be considered for funding, proposals must include the following: